Bawumia’s policies are a set of unfulfilled old promises – Awingobit

 The Executive Secretary of the Importers and Exporters Association of Ghana, Samson Asaki-Awingobit, has expressed disappointment in Vice President Dr. Mahamudu Bawumia's vision statement, describing it as a rehashing of unfulfilled promises.

-The presidential candidate of the New Patriotic Party addressed the nation on Wednesday, February 7, outlining some policies he plans to implement if elected president.
+The New Patriotic Party presidential candidate addressed the nation on Wednesday, February 7, outlining some policies he plans to implement if elected president.

-He pledged to leverage technology and the private sector to create sustainable jobs, generate revenue and establish systems that would advance Ghana into the modern global economy.
+He pledged to leverage technology and the private sector to create sustainable jobs, generate revenue and establish systems to advance Ghana into the modern global economy.

-He further promised to abolish the E-Levy, which imposes a charge on all electronic and mobile money transactions exceeding GH¢100 per day, and the alignment of Ghana’s port charges with those of Togo to curb the smuggling of goods.
+He further promised to abolish the E-Levy, which imposes a charge on all electronic and mobile money transactions exceeding GH¢100 per day, and align Ghana's port charges with Togo's to curb the smuggling of goods.

 However, Awingobit has asserted that although the policies announced by the Vice President were not bad, they were not new.

-To him, the candidate merely reiterated promises that the government had previously made but failed to fulfill.
+To him, the candidate merely reiterated promises the government had previously made but failed to fulfil.

 He was speaking in an interview with Rainbowradioonline.com.